clenox/opentpl-module-python/README.md

 You will need a RapidAPI account and key to utilize this module.
 Complete documentation of the API is provided at the above link.

+Currently HS-110 , HS-100, and KP-115 Smart Plugs are supported.
+It may be possible to control other TP-Link smart plugs, but these have not been evaluated by the developer.

 Import:

 from opentpl import opentpl